nickjer/singularity-rstudio/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License].
+The code is available as open source under the terms of the [MIT License].

 [MIT License]: http://opensource.org/licenses/MIT